apersonintech/obscreen/docs/setup-run-on-rpi.md

 - Application configuration will be available at `http://raspberrypi.local:5000/settings` page after run.

 #### Start server
-> ⚠️ Not suitable for production use because it won't survive a reboot; but it's ok for quick testing
+> ⚠️ Not suitable for production use because it won't survive a reboot.
+However, it's okay for quick testing.
+You need to use `systemd` (detailed in next section) to ensure that it persists.
 ```bash
 python ./obscreen.py
 ```